-NEW WHALE SPECIES
+Mysterious Type Of Killer Whales, Sought After For Years, Found In Southern Ocean

+Mysterious Type Of Killer Whales, Sought After For Years, Found In Southern Ocean

-Scientists say they've found a mysterious type of killer whale, perhaps the largest scientifically undescribed living animal.
-It lives in parts of the ocean near the Antarctic, also known as the "sub-Antarctic" region.
+Scientists say they've found a mysterious type of killer whale that they've been searching for for years.
+It lives in parts of the ocean near Antarctica — and it could be the largest animal to have remained unidentified by biologists.

 The notion that there might be some unusual kind of killer whale emerged in 1955.
-Photos from a New Zealand showed a bunch of killer whales stranded on a beach.
+Photos from New Zealand showed a bunch of whales stranded on a beach.
 "This was a very different looking group of killer whales," says Robert Pitman, a marine ecologist with the National Oceanic and Atmospheric Administration.

 The whales were smaller than other killer whales, and they had rounded heads and pointier fins.
-"And most importantly," he adds, "they had a little tiny eye patch," a white spot under each eye characteristic of killer whales.
+"And most importantly," Pitman adds, "they had a little tiny eye patch," a white spot under each eye characteristic of killer whales.
 These patches were unusually small, in some cases almost nonexistent.

 Biologists were mystified.

-For Pitman, the hunt was on.
-Last year he assembled a team to go to Cape Horn, in Chile to look for what's now technically called the Type D killer whale.
+The hunt was on.
+Last year, Pitman assembled a team to go to Cape Horn, in Chile, to look for what's now technically called the "type D" killer whale.

 Local fishers had been complaining that some kind of whale was stripping fish off their lines.

 NOAA biologist Lisa Ballance, who's married to Pitman, was part of the team.
-"From the beginning I had referred to it as the needle in the haystack," she says.
+"From the beginning, I had referred to it as the needle in the haystack," she says.
 "It's a big ocean and it's a rough ocean."

 It was a slow start.
 Their ship in Cape Horn was trapped at anchor for eight days by howling weather.
 But then they got a twelve-hour quiet spell.
 "We left that night," Ballance recalls, "pounded into the seas so that we could get to our spot at first light the next morning."

 Pitman picks up the story: "The sun came up in the morning at 5:50.
 We had Type D killer whales swimming around our boat."